vahidAK/PatMat/README.md

   --strand_vcf STRAND_VCF, -sv STRAND_VCF
                         The path to the chromosome-scale Strand-seq phased vcf file.

-required arguments if PofO needs to be determined.:
-  --known_dmr KNOWN_DMR, -kd KNOWN_DMR
-                        The path to the input file for known imprinted DMRs.File must have the following information the following column order: chromosome start end
-                        MethylatedAlleleOrigin where origine is the methylated
-                        allele origine which must be either maternal or paternal.
-By default, we use version 1 list in repo's patmat directory.
   --methylcallfile METHYLCALLFILE, -mc METHYLCALLFILE
                         If you want to phase methyl call file (methycall output format) to also calculate methylation frequency